ai4os/ai4-ansible/tutorials/new_site_guest_initial.md

 Repite the same steps from [Create server node](https://www.notion.so/Create-server-node-a6a4ddcf706247f8bf7caa14b3ba3f41?pvs=21).

 In step 4, select a CPU flavour with low capacity.
+Example: a CPU flavour with 1 CPU,	2 GB RAM,	10 GB SSD.

 ## Create CPU client nodes

 Repite the same steps from [Create server node](https://www.notion.so/Create-server-node-a6a4ddcf706247f8bf7caa14b3ba3f41?pvs=21) for each desired CPU client.

 In step 4, select a CPU flavour with huge capacity.
+Example: a CPU flavour with 64 CPUs, 184 GB RAM, 100 GB SSD.

 ## Create GPU client nodes

 Repite the same steps from [Create server node](https://www.notion.so/Create-server-node-a6a4ddcf706247f8bf7caa14b3ba3f41?pvs=21) for each desired GPU client.

 In step 4, select a GPU flavour with huge capacity.
+Example: a GPU flavour with 86 CPUs, 8 GPUs, 351.6 GB RAM,	200 GB SSD.

 ## Add public IPs